Spousal Maintenance vs. Alimony in Maple Grove Family Law

-Most people recognize the cringe-inducing term – alimony, but how is that difference from spousal maintenance?
+Most people recognize the cringe-inducing term “alimony,” but how is that different from spousal maintenance in a family law case?
 And what is spousal maintenance?

-One of the issues routinely handled within a divorce case is spousal maintenance.
+One of the issues routinely handled within a divorce case in Maple Grove is spousal maintenance.
 Spousal maintenance is when one spouse continues to pay a monthly amount for the support of the other after the marriage is over.
 Most people recognize this process as the cringe-inducing term – alimony.

-Spousal maintenance remains one of the most heavily litigated areas in divorce cases because it is a very gray area.
+Spousal maintenance remains one of the most heavily litigated areas in divorce cases because it is a very gray area for the family and lawyer.
 What a court may or may not award in both the amount to be paid monthly or how long that monthly amount should be paid can often depend on the philosophical outlook of the individual judge as the law on maintenance has evolved rapidly in the last 20 or so years.

 I have worked for years with divorce finance professionals and mediators to help clients analyze their circumstances and make agreements on the issue of spousal maintenance to maximize benefit to both parties rather than suffer the cost and acrimony of a trial.